travis-ci/dpl/README.md

 Options:

   --login EMAIL       Surge login (the email address you use with Surge) (type: string, required:
                       true)
   --token TOKEN       Surge login token (can be retrieved with `surge token`) (type: string, required:
                       true)
   --domain NAME       Domain to publish to.
 Not required if the domain is set in the CNAME file in the
                       project folder. (type: string) --project PATH      Path to project directory relative to repo root (type: string, default: .)

 Common Options:

   --run CMD           Command to execute after the deployment finished successfully (type: array
-                           (string, can be given multiple times)) --[no-]skip_cleanup      Skip cleaning up build artifacts before the deployment --help                   Get help on this command
+                      (string, can be given multiple times)) --[no-]cleanup      Skip cleaning up build artifacts before the deployment --help              Get help on this command

 Examples: